humitos/argentinaenpython.com/web/stories/donaciones-medios.en.rst

 will get comments about the destination of your money if you request it.

+.. class:: lead align-center width-70

    Thank you a lot for your collaboration and helping to keep working on this project!

 .. _email: mailto:argentinaenpython@gmail.com